Cohomology-Developed Matrices -- constructing families of weighing matrices and automorphism actions

 Section 5 discusses the algebraic structure of Cohomology-Development.
 There are algebras, modules and relations between those by the Hadamard products.
 A fundamental orthogonality result is developed there.
 We end this section with a discussion of Quasiproducts.\\

-We proceed in Section 6 to construct the families of (Quasi-) Projective-Space, Grassmanian and Flag-Variety weighing matrices.
+We proceed in Section 6 to construct the families of (quasi-) projectives-space, grassmanian and flag-variety weighing matrices.
 In Section 7 we complete the discussion of Section 3, for $H^2$-development.
 Such matrices can be constructed in two ways: First by $H^1$-development with respect to some extension group.
 Second and more classically, by 2 - Cohomology classes.
 We show the equivalence of these constructions.
-We then show that Cocyclic matrices are a special case.
-By modifying slightly the definition of cocyclic matrices, we arrive at a situation that cocyclic matrices under a given Cohomology class they form a matrix algebra.
+We then show that cocyclic matrices are a special case.
+By modifying slightly the definition of cocyclic matrices, we arrive at a situation that cocyclic matrices under a given cohomology class form a matrix algebra.\\

 We end this paper with Appendices A and B, which discuss in brief the necessary background on group cohomology.